 - Your Travel Niche: Specializing as a travel agent is more important than ever.
 Selling travel is about much more than booking.
-It’s also about bringing knowledge, expertise, access and resourcefulness to the table—all the qualities that help separate you from an OTA (online travel agency).
+It’s also about bringing knowledge, expertise, access, and resourcefulness to the table—all the qualities that help separate you from an OTA (online travel agency).

 - Your Target Client: Luxury?
 Families?
 LGBTQ?
 Cruisers?
 Boomers or Millennials?
 Honeymooners?
 Foodies?
 Who do you imagine your client to be and how will this shape the way you develop your travel agency?

 - Your Competition: Another way to look at this is, who are your industry peers?
-Who might your customers consider if they don’t use you as a travel agent?
+What might your customers consider if they don’t use you as a travel agent?
 (Try to think beyond OTAs like Expedia.)

 - Financial Projections: Unless you’re coming into the industry with a book of business, this might seem intimidating.
 It’s hard to know what to expect right?
-But the good thing is we have an amazing resource for you: “Travel Agency Start up Costs and Earnings: What to Expect” Wow!
+But the good thing is we have an amazing resource for you: “Travel Agency Startup Costs and Earnings: What to Expect” Wow!
 Who knew?!

 - Travel Agency Mission Statement: This will help you remember why you did this in the first place, and remind you what kind of impact you hope your business will have on others!
 Warm fuzzies, right?!